o3de/o3de.org/content/docs/atom-guide/dev-guide/passes/_index.md

 toc: true
 ---

-This section provides technical details about how passes are created and managed in the Atom renderer.
+This section provides technical details about how passes are created and managed in the Atom Renderer.

 ## What are passes?